marijnh/Eloquent-JavaScript/09_regexp.md

 {{index boundary, "caret character", "dollar sign"}}

 If we want to enforce that the match must span the whole string, we can add the markers `^` and `$`.
 The caret matches the start of the input string, whereas the dollar sign matches the end.
-So, `/^\d+$/` matches a string consisting entirely of one or more digits, `/^!/` matches any string that starts with an exclamation mark, and `/x^/` does not match any string (there cannot be an _x_ before the start of the string).
+Thus `/^\d+$/` matches a string consisting entirely of one or more digits, `/^!/` matches any string that starts with an exclamation mark, and `/x^/` does not match any string (there cannot be an `x` before the start of the string).

 {{index "word boundary", "word character"}}

-There is also a `\b` marker, which matches “word boundaries”, positions that have a word character one side, and a non-word character on the other.
+There is also a `\b` marker that matches _word boundaries_, positions that have a word character one side, and a non-word character on the other.
 Unfortunately, these use the same simplistic concept of word characters as `\w`, and are therefore not very reliable.

-Note that these markers don't match any actual characters.
-They just enforces that a given condition holds at the place where they appears in the pattern.
+Note that these boundary markers don't match any actual characters.
+They just enforce that a given condition holds at the place where they appears in the pattern.

 {{index "look-ahead"}}

 _Look-ahead_ tests do something similar.
-They provide a pattern, and will make the match fail if the input doesn't match that pattern, but don't actually move the match position forward.
+They provide a pattern and will make the match fail if the input doesn't match that pattern, but don't actually move the match position forward.
 They are written between `(?=` and `)`.

 ```
 console.log(/a(?=e)/.exec("braeburn"));